One product of the cannabis plant, CBD, has become a big thing among wellness enthusiasts and healthcare professionals alike.

 CBD relaxes your body by reducing cortisol levels, pain and inflammation, all without making you feel high.

-If you’re new to CBD, Polansky recommended starting with a low dose of 5 drops of 10 mg/ml CBD oil.
-Place the drops under your tongue for 1 minute, then wait 30 minutes to see how you feel.
+If you’re new to CBD, Polansky recommends starting with a low dose of 5 drops, or 10 mg/ml, of CBD oil.
+Place the drops under your tongue for about one minute, then wait 30 minutes to see how you feel.
 Repeat as needed.

 This regimen will allow you to gradually build up to 30 drops (1 ml), which is a common dose.